National Award for Enduring Architecture: Inaugural award, Sydney Opera House, 2003

 The move to recognition followed a long period of reconciliation with Utzon and plans for new work and restoration of the Opera House.
 The award also assisted in the process for UNESCO World Heritage nomination, eventually confirmed in 2007.

+2026 Award

+In July 2026 three projects were shortlisted from state chapter awards for consideration of the national award: Adelaide High School by Edward B. Fitzgerald and John R. Brogan (SA), Clubbe Hall, Mittagong by AJC Architects (NSW) and Dorney House at Fort Nelson, Hobart by J.H.
+Esmond Dorney (Tasmania).